 Similar to the SunFounder Raspberry Pi car kit, the Adeept Mars Rover PiCar-B is a Wi-Fi smart robot car engineered to run off of a Raspberry Pi.
 It functions fine with a Raspberry Pi 3 B+, Pi 3, or Pi 2.
 Onboard, there's OpenCV target tracking support as well as speech recognition capabilities.
 Since there's speech recognition builtin, you can control the Adeept Mars Rover PiCar with voice commands.
 Additionally, its object recognition and tracking means there's obstacle avoidance thanks to an ultrasonic sensor.
 Plus, it's app controllable, and featuers WS2812 RGB LEDs which can change color.
 Easy to use and with fantastic community support, the Adeept Mars Rover PiCar-B is a Raspberry Pi kit for kids that adults will appreciate as well.

 This DIY Raspberry Pi touts a slew of features including line tracking, obstacle avoidance, a camera module, and real-time image plus video.
 There's an ultrasonic sensor for obstacle avoidance as well as line follower, and app control.
 You can control the Uctronics Raspberry Pi robot car using a mobile app, IR remote control, line tracking, and obstacle avoidance mode as well.
 There's an included CD with step-by-step instructions.
 While the Pi board isn't included, merely buy one for $35 and you're up and running.

 I was thoroughly impressed with the Elecrow Arduino-powered smart plant watering kit.
 Likewise, its CrowPi2 Raspberry Pi kit for STEM learning is a fantastic choice for young makers.
+In our review, we appreciated its value for the money, as well as its scalability.
 Whereas many Pi kits for children come in a sort of robot car form factor, the CrowPi takes a different approach.
-It's akin to a beefed up Kano Kit.
-There's a seven segment display, LED matrix, and over 19 sensors.
+It's akin to a beefed-up Kano Kit.
+There's a seven-segment display, LED matrix, and over 19 sensors.
 The bundled manual provides an overview of various projects which you can complete with the CrowPi.
 Overall, it's a solid choice for beginners which has the potential to scale to fit their growing needs.

 Alternatively, you might consider simply picking up a Raspberry Pi kit, either a Raspberry Pi 3 B+ or a Raspberry Pi 4.
 Snag one that includes a Pi board, case, microSD card, and all components.
 Then, select the distro of your choice and make a kid-oriented Raspberry Pi project.
 This could be installing RetroPie, Recalbox, Lakka, or Batocera for a DIY game console, or loading up Sugar on a Stick (SoaS) for a kid-friendly desktop.
 The possibilities are nearly limitless.